1 Wisdom tooth

 It is important to note that not all wisdom teeth cause pain or noticeable signs straight away.
 It is extremely important you get an assessment of your wisdom teeth as it can then be predicted whether your wisdom teeth will cause future problems or not.

-If you do not have enough space in your mouth and your dentist can explain the problems you are likely to develop we simply recommend removal of the wisdom teeth.
+If you do not have enough space in your mouth and your dentist can explain the problems you are likely to develop we simply recommend the early surgical removal of wisdom teeth.
 Patient’s of a younger age with less build up infection will heal better and therefore we recommend removal of these teeth as soon as possible.

 Do I need to be put to sleep to have my wisdom teeth removed?

-Many places will refer you to be put to sleep to have your wisdom teeth removed.
-While we agree this is appropriate for the most complex removals and for the more anxious patients – it does add a lot to the cost and is not always necessary.
+Many places will refer you to be put to sleep to have your wisdom tooth surgery.
+While we agree this is appropriate for the most complex removals and for the more anxious patients – it does increase the wisdom tooth removal cost significantly, and is not always necessary.
 It is important to note wisdom teeth are removed the same way whether you are awake or asleep.
 Our dentists are highly experienced in the safe removal of wisdom teeth under local anaesthesia in the chair and will do all that they can to ensure it is as comfortable an experience as possible.